 Why HAM radio?
 Because it’s fun, interesting, challenging and a public service during time of emergency.
 HAM operators make new friends across town and the world.
 Amateur Radio is one of only two hobbies that require a government license – the other is to be a Private Pilot.

 Now, there is no need to learn Morse Code or the technical details of how computers and radios work to earn an FCC license.
 If you have an interest in science and technology, “rag chewing” or making new friends, stop at the amateur (HAM) radio special event radio station, W4S, as you leave the museum.
-The station is located outside the North door in the shade tent below the tower and tribander beam antenna.
+The station is located just west of the Tom Davis Building (Media Center).